Cities (The Cat Empire album)

-Cities is an album by The Cat Empire released on 1 April 2006.
+Cities is the third studio album by Australian band the Cat Empire, released on 1 April 2006 through Virgin Records.
+The album consists of music recorded for the band's performance at the 2006 Commonwealth Games opening ceremony the previous month.
 A limited release, 10,000 individually numbered copies have been made in digipak format.
+It was released less than a year after their previous album, Two Shoes.

 At the 2006 Fine Arts Awards, the album won an ARIA Music Award under the category Best World Music Album.

 The album was recorded at Sing Sing Studios in Richmond, Melbourne, Australia.

 Description

-The band states the following about Cities on their website - "This project is somewhere in between a tribute to our own city and an experiment in sounds that we’ve found abroad.
+The band states the following about Cities on their website – "This project is somewhere in between a tribute to our own city and an experiment in sounds that we’ve found abroad.
 The approach to this record was far less precious than it was for our debut and Two Shoes.
 It was a kind of surprise record we almost didn’t expect to make.
 We wrote the material very quickly, and had an excellent and robust few weeks recording it.
 The record is in some ways serious and in some ways stupendous.
 There are ethnics, locals, sad songs, adventure songs, musical chorus’, screamers, and a collection of soul references.
 There are strings sections, Sitars, Tablas, horn sections, short punchy arrangements as well as some excellent solos.
-It is the kind of recording in which people might get to hear a different side of The Cat Empire, but it's still soulful, strange, humorous, whimsical, sometimes sad, sometimes delirious, mis-placed and undoubtedly Catempiracle as well."
+It is the kind of recording in which people might get to hear a different side of the Cat Empire, but it's still soulful, strange, humorous, whimsical, sometimes sad, sometimes delirious, mis-placed and undoubtedly Catempiracle as well."